MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ## Azure policies

-Azure provides an extensive set of built-in policies related to Azure Kubernetes Service that apply to both the Azure resource like typical Azure Policies and, using the Azure Policy add-on for Kubernetes, also within the cluster.
+Azure provides an extensive set of built-in policies related to Azure Kubernetes Service that apply to both the Azure resource like typical Azure Policies and, using the Azure Policy add-on for Kubernetes, and within the cluster.
 Many of the Azure resource policies come in both *Audit/Deny*, but also in a *Deploy If Not Exists* variant.
 In addition to the built-in Azure Policy definitions, custom policies can be created for both the AKS resource and for the Azure Policy add-on for Kubernetes.

-Some of the preceding recommendations can be audited through Azure Policy.
+Some of the recommendations in this article can be audited through Azure Policy.
 For example, you can check whether:

 #### Cluster policies

 - Clusters have readiness or liveness health probes configured for your pod spec.
-- Microsoft Defender for Cloud-based policies
+- Microsoft Defender for Cloud-based policies.
-- Authentication mode and configuration policies (Microsoft Entra ID, RBAC, disable local authentication)
+- Authentication mode and configuration policies (Microsoft Entra ID, RBAC, disable local authentication).
-- API Server network access policies, including private cluster
+- API Server network access policies, including private cluster.
-- GitOps configuration policies
+- GitOps configuration policies.
-- Diagnostics settings policies
+- Diagnostics settings policies.
-- AKS version restrictions
+- AKS version restrictions.
-- Prevent command invoke
+- Prevent command invoke.

 #### Cluster and workload policies

-- Kubernetes cluster pod security initiatives Linux-based workloads
+- Kubernetes cluster pod security initiatives Linux-based workloads.
-- Include pod and container capability policies such as AppArmor, sysctl, security caps, SELinux, seccomp, privileged containers, automount cluster API credentials
+- Include pod and container capability policies such as AppArmor, sysctl, security caps, SELinux, seccomp, privileged containers, automount cluster API credentials.
-- Mount, volume drivers, and filesystem policies
+- Mount, volume drivers, and filesystem policies.
-- Pod/Container networking policies, such as host network, port, allowed external IPs, HTTPs, and internal load balancers
+- Pod/Container networking policies, such as host network, port, allowed external IPs, HTTPs, and internal load balancers.
-- Namespace deployment restrictions
+- Namespace deployment restrictions.
-- CPU and memory resource limits
+- CPU and memory resource limits.

 For comprehensive governance, review the [Azure Policy built-in definitions for Kubernetes](/azure/governance/policy/samples/built-in-policies#kubernetes) and other policies that might impact the security of the compute layer.